Sabretooth (film): Reception

 On the film-critics aggregator site Rotten Tomatoes.
 Sabretooth scored 20% positive reviews, out of 5 reviews.

 Sequel

-A standalone sequel titled "Attack of The Sabretooth" was released in 2005, like it's predecessor, the sequel was also a television film.
+A standalone sequel titled Attack of the Sabretooth was released in 2005, like its predecessor, the sequel was also a Sci Fi Channel television film.
+It was directed by George Miller starred Brian Wimmer, Stacy Haiduk, Nicholas Bell, Robert Carradine, Parry Shen, Natalie Avital, and Billy Aaron Brown.